Skip to content →

 Diversity Plan

-The Governing Board of the Illinois School Psychology Internship Consortium (ISPIC), as a collective body of university trainers, supervisors, administrators, and practitioners, has benefited from the perspectives of individuals who vary with regard to age, disability, ethnicity, language, sexual orientation, race, gender, religion, social economic status, and life experience.
-In addition, a review of the literature across disciplines has contributed to our intention that issues of diversity be a forethought rather than an afterthought in all aspects of the program.
+The Governing Board of the Illinois School Psychology Internship Consortium (ISPIC) includes a collective body of university trainers, supervisors, administrators, and practitioners.
+Since its inception, ISPIC has benefited from the diverse experiences, expertise, and perspectives of individuals who vary in age, disability, ethnicity, language, sexual orientation, race, gender, religion, socioeconomic status, and other salient identities.
+In addition, a review of the literature across disciplines has contributed to our intention of making diversity and inclusion a forethought, rather than an afterthought, in all aspects of the program.

-ISPIC operates on the two principles described in Arredondo & Arciniega (2001).
+ISPIC operates on the two principles Arredondo & Arciniega (2001) described.
 First, we consider ourselves a learning organization (Morgan, 1997).
-The members of the ISPIC community strive to notice and examine patterns or trends in the environment and to challenge our own norms and expectations.
-Self-study is an essential part of each Governing Board meeting and the on-going reflection on our consortium listserv.
-Secondly, we tackle teaching and practice of cultural-competence from a competency-based rather than a deficit-based approach.
-In other words, rather than viewing ourselves or our interns as culturally incompetent, we believe that we all, regardless of training or background, have some strengths upon which to build and something to contribute to the life-long learning of others.
+The members of the ISPIC community strive to notice and examine patterns or trends in the environment and to challenge our norms and expectations.
+Self-study is an essential part of each Governing Board meeting and the ongoing reflection on our consortium listserv.
+Secondly, we tackle teaching and practice of cultural competence from a competency-based rather than a deficit-based approach.
+In other words, rather than viewing ourselves or our interns as culturally incompetent, we believe that we all, regardless of training or background, have some strengths to build and something to contribute to the life-long learning of others.

 The realization that nearly every interaction is a cross-cultural one serves as a filter through which we view each of our policies and procedures.
-Understanding this fact, we assert our intention to contribute to the development of culturally competent professional psychologists.
+Understanding this fact, we assert our intention to contribute to the development of professional psychologists who embrace the stance of cultural humility- a process of ongoing and lifelong self-exploration and self-reflection that deepens one’s respect for cultural differences.
 Traditionally, we have found that interns coming into our program have at least a rudimentary knowledge of different cultural groups and some degree of cultural sensitivity or awareness.
 In addition, all interns have some level of experience in assessment, intervention, prevention, supervision, and consultation.
-We aim to develop a training environment where their capstone experience with regard to each of these skills first considers the unique cultural context within which it occurs.
+We aim to develop a training environment where their capstone experience considers the unique cultural context within which it occurs.

 This plan documents efforts to express the priority ISPIC places on attending to all kinds of group and individual differences.
-There are two areas of focus.
+There are two areas of focus: (1) opportunities for exchanges with racially diverse individuals, and (2) training curriculum to cultivate cultural competence.

 Opportunities for exchanges with racially diverse individuals.

-According to the US Census Bureau report (2000), approximately 38% of the citizens of Illinois are racially or ethnically diverse (12% Hispanic/Latino, 15% African-American/Black, 11% Other) while school professionals are largely White/Non-Hispanic.
+According to the US Census Bureau report (2020), approximately 38% of the citizens of Illinois are racially or ethnically diverse (16% Hispanic/Latino, 14% African-American/Black, 5% Asian, 2% Other) while school professionals are largely White/Non-Hispanic.
 The implications of this incongruity are vast.
 Three avenues to address this problem are being pursued.

 A. Involvement of diverse training supervisors.

-1. Ten school psychologists of diverse racial/ethnic backgrounds were recruited to participate in the activities of ISPIC.
+1. Ten school psychologists of diverse racial/ethnic backgrounds participate in the activities of ISPIC.
 These individuals serve both as educators and mentors.

 2. Primary supervisors solicit the contributions of diverse non-school psychology individuals at their sites to the training of their interns.